boucelia/boucelia/README.md

 - 👋 Hi, I’m @boucelia
 - 👀 I’m interested in Tech, Recruitment and Agility
-- 🌱 I’m currently learning how to become a Scrum Master
+- 🌱 I’m currently learning how to master Agility
 - 📫 How to reach me celia.bouchahdane@modis.com

 <!---